UselessGuru/UG-Miner/README.md

 **This is for advanced users.
 Do not use if you do not know what you are doing.**

 The file 'Config\PoolsConfig.json' contains configuration details for the pools.

 A separate section can be added for each pool.
 If a pool is listed in this file, the specific settings will be taken into account.
 If not, the built in default values will be used.
-See 'Data\PoolData.json' for the basic structure of the file 'Config\PoolsConfig.json'
+See 'Data\PoolsConfig-Template.json' for the available pool configuration options and the basic file structure of 'Config\PoolsConfig.json'.

-You can set specific options per pool.
-For example, you can mine NiceHash on the internal wallet and other pools on a valid wallet.
-See 'Data\PoolsConfig-Template.json' for some pool specific configuration options.

 **Available options**